supalarry/api-symfony-v3/README.md

 If invalid endpoints or non existing users, products or orders are requested, API returns an empty body with 404 status code.

 Accessing '/' displays HTML welcome page.

+Products and orders are linked to the user who created them.

 ## Endpoints